 In grade one I was in awe of the little girl who sat at the desk next to mine.

-She could draw beautiful horses.
+She drew beautiful horses.

 I couldn't wait to tell my mom when she fetched me from school.
 "There is a REAL artist in my class!"

 From as far back as I can remember, I have perceived artists to be the most amazing, luckiest, magical people.

 "With the word creative we stand under a mystery.
 And from time to time that mystery, as if it were the sun, sends down upon one head or another, a sudden shaft of light.... "

 Choreographic Drawings by Tony Orrico.
 See Tony's website here.

 Self portrait by South African artist William Kentridge.
 See more here.